totekuh/aws-kommandos/README.md

 ```

 ### Start a new instance and autoconfigure the DNS record sets
-This command starts a new instance and uses the domain name supplied in --fqdn argument
+This command starts a new instance and uses the domain name supplied with the *--fqdn* argument
 to create A and MX record sets pointing to the IP address of the newly created EC2 instance.
 ```text
 ╰$ aws-kommandos --security-group sg-66666666661488666 --start --link-fqdn --fqdn virtualsquad.ninja